314dev/PI/docs/source/guides/data.rst

 Return Multiple DataLoaders
 ---------------------------

-You can set multiple DataLoaders in your :class:`~pytorch_lightning.core.lightning.LightningModule`, and Lightning will take care of batch combination.
+You can set multiple DataLoaders in your :class:`~pi_ml.core.lightning.LightningModule`, and Lightning will take care of batch combination.

-For more details please have a look at :paramref:`~pytorch_lightning.trainer.trainer.Trainer.multiple_trainloader_mode`
+For more details please have a look at :paramref:`~pi_ml.trainer.trainer.Trainer.multiple_trainloader_mode`

 .. testcode::